-- 10. The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
-Rear adjustable sights may be slightly depressed, but the slide must be fully forward, and all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, grips etc.), must be fully extended or deployed when the gun is seated inside the box.
-Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 11.
-Magazines accessible to a competitor during a COF must not contain more than 18 projectiles at the Start Signal.
-Additionally, magazines must not extend more than 20 mm below the lowest point of the magazine well when inserted.
-Violations will result in the competitor being relegated to Open Division. - 12.
-Only porting of inner barrels is prohibited.
-Slides and outer barrels may be ported.
+- 15. A handgun in its ready condition (see Section 8.1), but unloaded and with an empty magazine inserted or empty cylinder closed, must fit wholly within the confines of a box which has internal dimensions of 225 mm x 150 mm x 45 mm (tolerance of +1 mm, -0 mm).
+Note that all magazines must comply. - 16.
+The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
+Rear adjustable sights may be slightly depressed but the slide must be fully forward, and all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, grips etc.), must be fully extended or deployed when the gun is seated inside the box.
+Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 17.
+Only porting of barrels is prohibited.
+Slides may be ported. - 18.
+357SIG is also an approved caliber for Major, subject to achieving the applicable minimum power factor.
+This concession has been extended until 31 December 2025.

-Classic Division
+APPENDIX D3: Classic Division